HimanshuMishra123/Kubernetes-Zero-to-Hero/Helm.md

 **Creating a Helm Chart**
 - Use `helm create <chart_name>` to generate the initial structure.
 - Typical structure includes:
-  - `templates/`: Contains Kubernetes resource files (e.g., Deployment, Service).
+  - `templates/`: Contains Kubernetes resource files (- Example: `deployment.yaml`, `service.yaml`.).
-  - `values.yaml`: Contains default configuration values.
+  - `values.yaml`: Contains default configuration values.(inhe override/change kro and chart use kro as per your need)
   - `Chart.yaml`: Metadata about the chart (name, version, description).
-  - `charts/`: Holds dependencies for the chart.
+  - `charts/`: This directory is used to hold any dependencies that your chart might have.
+Dependencies are other charts that this chart relies on.
+Initially this is empty.
-  - `.helmignore`: Specifies files to be ignored.
+  - `.helmignore`: Specifies files and  directories that should be ignored when packaging the chart.

-  mychart/
+### Helm Chart Structure
+Executing helm create mychart will create a directory called mychart with the following structure: mychart/
   ├── Chart.yaml
   ├── values.yaml